 This First Year Seminar Information Literacy Scaffold is designed to help you smoothly and seamlessly incorporate lessons about library research and services throughout your course.
-The weekly exercises provided follow best practices for remote instruction and can be used whether courses are taught online or in person.
 Many exercises and tasks will take only a few minutes of students' time, but will save you time both during your planning process and in the classroom.
 The work will complement your normal classroom activity and help students become independent, proactive library users.
 Librarians can assist at any stage of this process to help you incorporate information literacy skills into your syllabus, customize research assignments, teach information literacy sessions synchronously or asynchronously, consult with students, and evaluate students' research projects.

 To orient yourself to the library's remote services, please watch our brief narrated presentation: Library Research in an Online Environment.
 For a brief introduction to the types of remote services offered by Archives and Special Collections, watch the brief video Collaboration and Creativity.